dvanhu/Insta/README.md

 ## Prometheus Monitoring

-- Each service exposes runtime metrics at `/metrics` in Prometheus exposition format
+- Each service exposes runtime metrics at `/metrics` using `prom-client`, including the custom `http_requests_total` counter labeled per service
 - `service-monitor.yaml` defines a `ServiceMonitor` custom resource that instructs the Prometheus Operator to scrape each service at regular intervals
+- ServiceMonitors carry `release: monitoring` and `app: <service>` labels to satisfy the Prometheus Operator's `serviceMonitorSelector` — a requirement validated through real debugging
 - Metrics are integrated into the `kube-prometheus-stack` (Prometheus + Alertmanager + Grafana) for dashboards and alerting
 - `adapter-values.yaml` configures the Prometheus Adapter, translating Prometheus query results into Kubernetes custom metrics — available to both HPA and KEDA